luisgstv/zillow-webscraper/README.md

     pip install -r requirements.txt
 ```

 3. Once you run the script, you will be prompted to enter the ZIP code for the location you want to scrape.
-The data scraping process may take between 40 to 50 minutes, depending on the number of pages and listings available.
+The data scraping process depends on the number of pages and listings available.